ibm-cloud-docs/openshift/openshift_ingress_about_roks4.md

 ## What are the components of Ingress?
 {: #ingress_roks4_components}

-In clusters that run OpenShift version 4.3 or later, Ingress consists of three components: an Ingress controller, a router, and Ingress resources.
+In clusters that run OpenShift version 4, Ingress consists of three components: an Ingress controller, a router, and Ingress resources.
 {: shortdesc}

 ### Ingress controller